CASH FOR CLUNKERS! SAVE UP TO $2,026! | First Responders FREE Lifetime SPP Membership

 When it comes to monthly energy bills, gas heating systems usually have the upper hand.
 Natural gas is often cheaper than electricity, so gas bills tend to be lower than electric bills.
 However, electricity costs can fluctuate based on where you live and how you use your system.
 For example, in cold northern regions where heating capacity matters most, gas heaters can be more cost-effective since they generate heat faster and more efficiently.

 That said, efficient heat pumps or newer electric heating systems can significantly reduce energy usage and help lower electricity costs.
+In milder weather, heat pumps in particular can be very efficient, which is one reason more homeowners are considering them when it is time to replace an older system.

 Long-Term Heating Costs

 While gas systems might save you on energy bills, they do come with some potential downsides.
 Gas heating systems require regular maintenance to avoid gas leaks and keep the system running safely.
-You’ll also need carbon monoxide detectors to monitor indoor air quality and protect your family from harmful emissions.
+You will also need carbon monoxide detectors to monitor indoor air quality and protect your family from harmful emissions.

 Gas vs. Electric: What’s Best for Your Home?